Car wash: Conveyor-driven/tunnel car wash

-The first conveyor-driven automatic car wash appeared in Hollywood, California, in 1940.
+The first conveyor-driven automatic car wash appeared in Hollywood, California, in 1940, and the oldest operating example survives in Washington, DC.
 Conveyor-driven automatic car washes consist of tunnel-like buildings into which customers (or attendants) drive.

 Before entering the automated section of the wash tunnel, attendants may prewash customers' cars.

 A vehicle exiting the friction zone of the wash.
 Visible are side brushes, wrap-around brushes, the conveyor, and a high-pressure rinse arch.

 The car wash typically starts cleaning with chemicals called presoaks applied through special arches.
 CTAs, or "chemical tire applicators", apply specialized formulations, which remove brake dust and build-up from the surface of the wheels and tires.

 A high-pressure arch may direct water at the vehicle's surface at the end of a car wash's presoak.